ijleesw/matmul-omp-cuda/classical/README.md

 ## Experimental Results

 Results are averaged over 200 experiments.
+32bits integer is used for the base ring.